- Further Education

-Music Technology Personal statement
+Music Technology Personal Statement Example 1

 Having come from two extremely musical families, music has always been a prominent part of my life.
 My love for music developed from recording the radio onto cassettes when I was small, to wanting to know everything about how it all worked.
 Similarly, during secondary school, my interest in technology began to expand.
 Suddenly I had found two subjects (music and technology) that I was really passionate about.
 I went to a local music college to study Music Technology.
 This included practical and research based lessons in subjects such as Recording, Sequencing and Contextual Studies.
 I was in a college where the teaching was inspiring.
 The blend of the practical hands on tutoring, and informative research lessons left me motivated by the amount of input I was getting.